github/docs/content/desktop/installing-and-configuring-github-desktop/configuring-and-customizing-github-desktop/configuring-git-for-github-desktop.md

 ---
 ## About configuring Git

-{% data variables.product.prodname_desktop %} allows you to set the name and email you would like associated with your commits.
-You can also choose the default branch you would like used when creating new repositories in {% data variables.product.prodname_desktop %}.
+{% data variables.product.prodname_desktop %} allows you to set the name and email address you would like associated with the commits you make in your repositories.
+If your name and email address have already been set in the global Git configuration, {% data variables.product.prodname_desktop %} will detect and use those values. {% data variables.product.prodname_desktop %} also allows you to set a specific name and email address for individual repositories.
+This is useful when you need to use a separate work email address for a specific repository.

-{% data variables.product.prodname_desktop %} uses the email address you set in your local Git configuration to connect commits with your account on {% data variables.product.product_name %}.
-When logged in to your {% data variables.product.product_name %} account the
+{% data variables.product.prodname_desktop %} will also show a warning prior to committing if the email address that has been set in your Git configuration does not match an email address associated with the {% data variables.product.product_name %} account you are currently logged in to.

-{% data variables.product.prodname_desktop %} will automatically detect if the email address being used does not match an email address associated with your current user.

-{% data reusables.desktop.update-email-address %}
+{% data variables.product.prodname_desktop %} also allows you to change the default branch name that you would like to use when creating new repositories.
+By default, {% data variables.product.prodname_desktop %} uses `main` as the default branch name in any new repositories you create.

 {% tip %}